aliouuuw/site_convex/ai-docs/LIVE_EDIT_NEW_DIRECTION.md

 3. Update EditMode context
 4. Create display components

-### Step 2: Page Migration
+### Step 2: Page Migration (In progress)
-1. Start with HomePage
-2. Replace EditableText with DisplayText
-3. Replace EditableImage with DisplayImage
-4. Remove individual edit handlers
+1. Home Page: Completed — replaced all inline editable components with display-only components and wired to panel
+2. Other pages: Pending — repeat the same pattern using the registry

 ### Step 3: Content Registration
 1. Register all editable content in registry